glandfried/TrueSkillThroughTime/README.md

 ![atp](static/atp_trueskill.png)

 The advantage of TrueSkill Through Time lies in its temporal causal model, that links all historical activities in the same Bayesian network, which guarantees both good initial estimates and the temporal and spatial comparability of the estimates.

+### Acknowledgments

+Special thanks to Heungsub Lee for having published the [basic TrueSkill model in Python](https://github.com/sublee/trueskill).